SciTools/iris/docs/iris/src/developers_guide/gitwash/development_workflow.rst

 To see a linear list of commits for this branch::

    git log

-You can also look at the `network graph visualizer`_ for your github repo.

 Finally the :ref:`fancy-log` ``lg`` alias will give you a reasonable text-based graph of the repository.